| During our ferry journey

 gallery run by an even odder lady.
 She had sculpted and shaped beach trash into pieces of very interesting, very

+unique artwork.
 Back on the central island before

 expected, we found ourselves with an entire evening to play crib at the local taverns that dot the islands core area.
 Still

 craving lobster, we found a great restaurant to fill our stomachs and Keith’s on tap to quench our thirst.
+On Entry Isalnd we

 found ourselves transported to what felt like an entirely new country.
 This tiny island is an escape from mainstream, where land